 Short answer…Yes!
 Not only is your birdie going to love the succulent red treat, but they are also going to benefit from it too!
 Be prepared for a messy clean up once the fun is done though.

 Here are multiple reasons why pomegranate should be used as a treat from time to time.
 Remember, fruits should only make up 10% of your birds’ diet.
 African grey parrots do not need many fats to survive.
 Pomegranate is incredibly low in fats (roughly 1%) while being high in fiber and natural sugars (although too much sugar can be a bad thing, read on to find out why).
 However, what really is beneficial is the folate, especially in growing birds.

-Pomegranate has a lot of health benefits, such as vitamin C to help reduce stress, and proteins to help with the construction of tissues.
-Here are some of the nutrients and vitamins found in pomegranate: Fibre, protein, vitamin K, vitamin C, folate, and potassium.
+Pomegranate has many health benefits, such as vitamin C to help reduce stress, and proteins to help with the construction of tissues.
+Here are some of the nutrients and vitamins found in pomegranate: Fiber, Protein, Vitamin K, Vitamin C, Folate, and Potassium.
 All of which are great for your bird!
 Pomegranate is a terrific treat that you would be silly to ignore!